Class meets Tu/Th in PY 202 ftom 8:00 to 9:20 a.m.

 All instructors in the Department have voicemail in their offices and MWSU e-mail addresses.
 Make sure you add your instructor’s phone number and e-mail address to both email and cell phone lists of contacts.
-I prefer to be called at the number given to you in class.
+I prefer to be called at the number given to you in class and on the syllabus - during office hours.
 I can give quicker feedback that way.

 Please turn off all technological devices.
 Texting in class will result in removal from class and counted as an absence.
 Using such devices in class during testing will result in an automatic zero.
 Not participating in class or turning in work will also result in removal from class.
 I cannot help you if you do not work!